getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 Finally, since I am using Docker volumes to persist data and certificates across continuous deployments, Docker Compose started to run itself in circles trying to preserve the volumes from one container to the next.
-I counteracted that whole helpfulness (i.e. I might be doing it wrong) by tearing down and recreating the service containers in my build script:
+I counteracted that whole helpfulness (this is I might be doing it wrong) by tearing down and re-creating the service containers in my build script:

 ```bash
 docker-compose stop